5→9 From Five to Nine: Plot

 Junko Sakuraba (Satomi Ishihara) is a 29-year-old English teacher who dreams of working in New York.
 One day, she causes an embarrassing accident resulting in her encountering a handsome Buddhist priest during a funeral service at a temple.
-Hoping to never meet him again, she is later deceived by her family and forced to go to a matchmaking session.
+Hoping to never see him again, she is later deceived by her family and forced to go to a matchmaking session.
 The other party is none other than that priest, Takane Hoshikawa (Tomohisa Yamashita).